China’s banned humor app built a huge community online (and offline)

 As part of the government’s ongoing clamp down of online content, the app was shut down on April 10th because state watchdog says that it contains "misleading and vulgar content."

 The 6-year-old app has a following like few others.
 Users call themselves “Duanyou,” or “friends of the jokes,” and they’ve formed a tight-knit community both online and offline.
-Users put on car stickers that read “Neihan Duanzi TV," and when drivers recognizes a fellow Duanyou’s car they honk their horn in a specific way: One long honk, followed by two short honks.
+Users put on car stickers that read “Neihan Duanzi TV," and when drivers recognize a fellow Duanyou’s car they honk their horn in a specific way: One long honk, followed by two short honks.
 (Local police are not happy about this.)

 Outside of the app, Duanyous communicate in WeChat group chats, where members arrange gatherings and charity events, or help each other out if someone gets into trouble.
 Cheng said some even join each other’s weddings.